 What is Price Action?

-Price action trading is the analysis of price.
-Analysing price allows you to predict with a high degree of accuracy what price will do next by understanding who has control of price, buyers or sellers.
+The point is that price action analysis allows you to predict with a high degree of accuracy what price will do next by understanding who has control of price, buyers or sellers.

 If buyers are in control, you want to buy.
 If sellers are in control, you want to sell.
 It all seems very simple right?
 Well, some newbies make price action a lot more difficult than it needs to be.